 - Assist with administrative tasks relate to the community engagement department

 - Assemble data for grants and stewardship reports as directed

 - Assist with tracking data/metrics for special projects

 KERA requires that the intern’s work earn credit or otherwise advance the student toward a degree, specific class or research project, and that a mentoring faculty member provide KERA with requirements the intern must meet to gain credit.
 The position is not paid, but KERA will work with the student and faculty member to ensure that the work provides valuable experience for the student.

 Interns must be enrolled in a recognized learning institution as a full-time graduate or undergraduate student with freshman year completed.
 You should be able to work 12 to15 hours a week (unpaid) with availability between 9 a.m. and 4 p.m., as well as occasional night/weekend events.

-The position will begin in September 2019 and continue through the end of classes in Fall Term.
+The position will begin in late May and continue through August 2020, based on the intern’s schedule and return to school.
 Most of the work will be completed at the KERA station, 3000 Harry Hines Boulevard, Dallas, TX 75201.